Who should buy final expense insurance?

 What is final expense insurance?

-Although it’s marketed as a policy for final expenses, this type of policy is just a permanent life insurance policy with a small death benefit.
+Although it’s marketed as a policy for final expenses, it's really just a permanent life insurance policy with a small death benefit.
 It’s called final expense insurance because it’s aimed at people who want just enough coverage to pay those expenses.

 Final expense policies are usually either simplified or guaranteed issue policies, and most people who apply will be approved.
 Most policies have no medical exam, and many also have no medical questions.
 There are limits on the amount of coverage available.